Harley Hahn

 Your eyes would close, you mouth would gasp

-You'd really be it trooble.
+You'd really be in trooble.

-Your head would fall and get lumps like porridge
+Your head would fall and get lumps, like porridge

 You'd ail, and that's a fact,